texastribune/undrinkable/app/templates/raw/riobravo.md

 A year later, Hull noticed something strange about the way workers at the plant were filling out monthly water quality reports they were required to submit to the TCEQ.
 At times, the data Webb County sent to the state was different from what Hull saw the operators write in their daily logs.

 Officials now believe what Hull saw was no accident.
-In October, the Webb County district attorney’s office indicted seven current and former plant employees for allegedly falsifying the records, including Johnny Amaya, the former water utilities director and a longtime Laredo politician.
+In October, the Webb County district attorney’s office indicted eight current and former plant employees for allegedly falsifying the records, including Johnny Amaya, the former water utilities director and a longtime Laredo politician.

 Amaya has pleaded not guilty, and a trial is expected no earlier than March, says his attorney, Fausto Sosa.